SaqibMalik51/SaqibMalik51/README.md

 I'm open to collaborations, sharing knowledge, and helping others in their learning journey.
 Feel free to connect with me through the following channels:

-- GitHub: @SaqibMalik51
+- GitHub: @maliksaqibahmad
-- Email: maliksaqib7628@gmail.com
+- Email: maliksaqibahmad.dev@proton.me

 Thank you for visiting my GitHub profile.
 Let's learn and grow together in the vast world of full-stack web development!
 Happy coding! 🚀